-Alongside a burning feeling, the most obvious symptom is a reduction in the flow of urine.
-The problem usually goes away after an injury has healed, or the person has received treatment for an STI.
+Alongside a burning feeling, the most apparent symptom is reduced urine flow.
+The problem usually goes away after an injury has healed or the person has received treatment for an STI.
 Otherwise, surgery may be necessary to stretch the stricture.

 Painful bladder syndrome is a condition that causes chronic pain, often

-As well as a burning feeling after peeing, other symptoms include bladder pain, a tender pelvic region, and the need to pee more often.
+Other symptoms and a burning feeling after peeing include bladder pain, a tender pelvic region, and the need to pee more often.